Invariants Related to the Tree Property: Introduction

 In order to construct these examples, it is necessary to build a theory capable of coding a complicated strong coloring yet simple enough that the invariants are still computable.
-This was accomplished by a method inspired by Alice Medvedev's $\mathbb{Q}$ACFA construction \cite{Medvedev:2015aa}, realizing the theory as a union of theories in a system of finite reducts each of which is the theory of a Fra\"iss\'e limit.
+This was accomplished by a method inspired by Medvedev's $\mathbb{Q}$ACFA construction \cite{Medvedev:2015aa}, realizing the theory as a union of theories in a system of finite reducts each of which is the theory of a Fra\"iss\'e limit.
 The theories in the finite reducts are $\aleph_{0}$-categorical and eliminate quantifiers and one may apply the $\Delta$-system lemma to the finite reducts arising in global configurations.
-Together, this makes computing the invariants tractable.
+Altogether, this makes computing the invariants tractable.

 \textbf{Acknowledgements:} This is work done as part of our dissertation under the supervision of Thomas Scanlon.
-We would additionally like to acknowledge helpful conversations with Artem Chernikov, Leo Harrington, and Maryanthe Malliaris.
-Artem Chernikov moreover provided remarkably detailed and perceptive comments on an early draft.
-Finally, we would like to give special thanks to Assaf Rinot, from whom we first learned of Galvin's work on strong colorings.
+We would additionally like to acknowledge very helpful input from Artem Chernikov, Leo Harrington, Alex Kruckman, and Maryanthe Malliaris, as well as Assaf Rinot, from whom we first learned of Galvin's work on strong colorings.
+Finally we would like to thank the anonymous referee for more than one especially thorough reading which did a great deal to improve this paper.